 Early Origins of the Pinkny family

+The surname Pinkny was first found in Northampton where the family claim descent from Gilo de Pincheni, who lived in the reign of Henry I. He was granted by the monks of St. Lucien in France lands at Wedon.
 Wulfhere, the first Christian king of Mercia, had a palace here, which, after his death, was converted by his daughter Werburgh into a nunnery, of which she became abbess, and which was destroyed by the Danes in the ninth century.
 Ansculfus de Pinchengi was listed in the Domesday Book of 1086 as holding lands in Berkshire.

 Important Dates for the Pinkny family

 This web page shows only a small excerpt of our Pinkny research.
-Another 329 words (24 lines of text) covering the years 1303, 1599 and 1674 are included under the topic Early Pinkny History in all our PDF Extended History products and printed products wherever possible.
+Another 166 words (12 lines of text) covering the years 1303, 1599 and 1674 are included under the topic Early Pinkny History in all our PDF Extended History products and printed products wherever possible.

 Pinkny Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Pinkney, Pinckney, Pinkley, Pinkly, Pinkie and others.